FloorMan/Personal-Projects/Word-Hunt/README.md

 ## ⚠️IMPORTANT⚠️

-If you don't have all your words in your wordList.txt file as ALL CAPS, you WILL GET A SEGMENT FAULT.
+* If you don't have all your words in your wordList.txt file as ALL CAPS, you WILL GET A SEGMENT FAULT.
 I should probably change this, but it would effect the time it takes to run and I really don't want to sit down and code anymore.
 I spent too long on this project...

+* ON GOING BUG: On windows builds, you need to alt-tab out of the program and alt-tab back in or else you wont be able to input letters into the grid.

 ## Usage
-There are two ways to use this project: Through the command line, or using the GUI.
+To run this program, simply run the PYGUI.exe executable, load the DEFAULT word list, type the letters into the grid, and click generate answers.

 ### GUI 🖼️🖼️🖼️
 The GUI interface is built using the Tkinter Python library, so having Python and Tkinter installed on your machine is a requirement for the program to run.